Everyman Theatre, Cork: Function

 The Everyman's programme is a mix of plays, operas, musicals and concerts, but it specialises in drama and usually stages three in-house productions per year.
 In the summer months, it hosts productions by Irish playwrights.
 Other recurring events include the Guinness Jazz Festival in October (for which the theatre is a primary venue), and the Christmas pantomime.
-A unique feature of the Everyman Palace is that its front of house ushering staff is composed entirely of volunteers.
+A unique feature of the theatre is that its front of house ushering staff is composed entirely of volunteers.